SarinaJami/Sales-Analysis/README.md

 # Sales-Analysis
-Create Tableau Dashboard for a Company Sales DataSource
+Create Tableau Dashboard for a Sales DataSource Dashboard is available on https://sarinajami.github.io/Sales-Analysis/